Last updated: 31 January 2021 at 1.30pm

 - Open windows and adjust air conditioning for more ventilation.

-- Triage clients according to PPE use guidelines provided by the Department of Health.
+- Triage clients according to PPE use guidelines (this is an external website) provided by the Department of Health.

 - Eat lunch at your desk or outside, instead of the lunch-room.